 I put these sandals through their paces at the Olympic National Park in Washington for three weeks, and I was very pleased with their versatility and adjustability.

-That being said, let’s jump straight into my review and see how they fared out on the testing field.
+That being said, let’s jump straight into my review to see how they performed on the testing field.

 PROS